 One of the signals that the cannabinoids are known to handle is the pain signal.
 Chronic pain, especially that of nerve damage or malfunction, is one of the hardest types of pain to treat, according to scientists and medics.
 Numerous studies have shown how effective cannabis can be at reducing this type of pain, from conditions such as neuropathy, arthritis, and fibromyalgia.
 THC and CBD interact with the receptors to affect pain perception and lower the response of our neurons to that particular signal.

-Such as with pain signals, the cannabinoids are able to moderate the responses of a brain that is out of control in cases of brain tremors, convulsions and other similar disorders.
-Patients suffering from conditions like multiple sclerosis (MS), epilepsy, and Parkinson’s disease stand to gain much from a downregulation of their brain response, and studies have shown a reduction of their symptoms after incorporating cannabis-based therapies.
-Not only the cannabinoids can decrease the frequency and potency of the convulsions, but they also offer neuroprotective properties, mitigating neuroinflammation and aiding in the management of spasticity, seizures, and tremors.
+Such as with pain signals, the cannabinoids are able to moderate the responses of a brain that is out of control in cases of brain tremors, seizures and other similar disorders.
+Patients suffering from conditions like multiple sclerosis (MS), epilepsy, and Parkinson's disease stand to gain much from a downregulation of their brain response, and studies have shown a reduction of their symptoms after incorporating cannabis-based therapies.
+Not only the cannabinoids can decrease the frequency and potency of the seizures, but they also offer neuroprotective properties, mitigating neuroinflammation and aiding in the management of spasticity, seizures, and tremors.

 Mental Health Conditions